Free Tool Schedule of Values AIA-style billing starter

 4. Include stored materials carefully

 Stored materials often need to be tracked separately from installed work depending on the project and contract terms.
-This is one reason many contractors outgrow generic spreadsheets.
+If this applies to your billing, review how to bill stored materials on G702/G703.

 5. Keep the structure usable month after month